LanceTheLeski/ToneGenerator/README.md

 # ToneGenerator
-Generates values of various sound waves based on frequency, sample rate, and duration.
+Project which generates values of various sound waves based on frequency, sample rate, and duration.